eamiddlebrook/OrthoPhyl/README.md

 + allow "protected assemblies" when filtering.
 Perhaps your favorite assembly is crap, but you really want it in the tree.
 A couple of bad assemblies shouldnt reduce the number of SCOs that much
 + allow usage of precomputed Orthogroup HMMs
 + Related to above: allow adding assemblies to pre-run pipeline. i.e. use precomputed hmms to identify orthologs, and add them to alignemnts and regenerate trees
++ allow users to pick which dataset to use for tree building (currently strict and relaxed are used).
+This would greatly reduce pipeline run time.